 Since the rules can be confusing when changing singular nouns to plural nouns, here are a few more examples of the different forms plural nouns can take.

 Forming plural nouns by simply adding an “s” to the end of the word.

 - More than one mitten = mittens

 - More than one wall = walls

 - More than one truth = truths

-Nouns that end in s, ch, or x are made plural by adding an “es” to the end of the word.
+Nouns that end in s, ch, or x are made in plural nouns by adding an “es” to the end of the word.

 - More than one switch = switches

 - More than one ax = axes